 - "Tenant security deposits" consist of security deposits held pursuant to residential rental agreements.
-A "tenant security deposits" liability is included in current liabilities until the tenant moves out at which time the deposits are refunded or taken as income. - "Other Cash" includes replacement and operating reserves and cash advanced by grantors for construction.
-The reserves are held by a third party in accordance with debt covenants.
-The grant funds were received from grantors but undistributed at year end.
+A "tenant security deposits" liability is included in current liabilities until the tenant moves out at which time the deposits are refunded or taken as income. - "Other restricted cash and cash equivalents" include replacement and operating reserves and cash advanced by grantors for construction.
+Reserves are restricted by debt covenants and/or regulatory agreements.